 No, according to John Lott of the Crime Prevention Research Center.
 “Their firearms homicide rate,” said Lott, “had been falling for a decade prior to the buyback.
 It continued falling at the same rate after the buyback.
 There was no sudden drop, just a fairly constant decline that continued even as gun ownership rose back up to previous levels.
 The armed robbery rate rose in the first five years after the buyback.
 After another 10 years, the rate had fallen to pre-buyback levels.”

 The near-term “common sense” goal of the gun controllers is to ban the “bump stock” that enabled the shooter to turn a semi-automatic into a fully automatic weapon.
 Never mind that of the modern mass shootings in America, only one killer used a machine gun: Stephen Paddock.
-And where was this “common sense” when President Barack Obama’s ATF approved the bump stock, pronouncing it a part, not a weapon?
+And where was this “common sense” when then-President Barack Obama’s ATF approved the bump stock, pronouncing it a part, not a weapon?
 California has some of the most stringent gun laws in the country, yet has experienced mass shootings, including the San Bernardino shooting in 2015, where 14 were killed.

 This is not to say that nothing can be done to make a Las Vegas-style shooting more difficult.
 But most of these things will be done by private actors.
 Las Vegas hotel/casino owner Steve Wynn, for example, said his Vegas resorts already had additional security measures in place.